sveinnthorarins/Minecraft-Server-Sleep-Manager/README.md

 Now, for the application to work it needs a few things:

 1. A "start.bat" file in the same folder that includes the java command you want to start the server (people may have different start commands since they want different amounts of allocated memory, etc.).
+When the app starts the server it opens up a new cmd.exe application and runs the start.bat script.

 2. RCON needs to be enabled on your server.
 Do this by changing your server.properties file.
 Set enable-rcon to true and choose a password for the rcon.password property.
 The app uses RCON to pass on the command to stop the server.